 The second problem that forms with the mesh upholstery is from how it’s attached to the frame of the chair.
 The mesh is attached to the seat and back frame, then pulled tight, adding foam for known touchpoints for your body around the frame.
 As you sit in the chair, the mesh will provide some give, so when you sink in the chair you actually sink below the frame.
 This creates pressure points around the front edge of the seat pan that will hit the back of your legs.

 There is also a second area that I noticed which is between the upper backrest and lumbar system.
-Each of these areas have added foam padding to protect you from the hard plastic frame.
+Each of these areas has added foam padding to protect you from the hard plastic frame.
 I personally don’t believe that the foam padding does enough and this wasn’t very comfortable for me.
 The seat was especially bad, the backrest wasn’t as noticeable.

 Buying tip: If this is a potential concern, simply switching to the leather padded seat would be recommended.
 The LEM4ERG is the combination of a mesh backrest with the leather padded seat.
-This gives the benefits of the mesh upholstery for breathability, while providing better support in the seat.
+This gives the benefits of the mesh upholstery for breathability while providing better support in the seat.

 Armrests Not Width Adjustable